Shashwat545/Shashwat545/README.md

 </p>

 - ⭐ I'm a second year student pursuing BTech from [IIT BBS](https://www.iitbbs.ac.in/).
-- ⚙ I'm currently learning backend development.
+- ⚙ Exploring DSA as of now....
 - 📫 Reach me by mailing to shashwatsingh545@gmail.com | 20me02039@iitbbs.ac.in

 <!--